doubtfire-lms/docs.formatif.io/guides/staff/mark-tasks.md

 authors: jakerenzella
 ---

-Marking student submissions in Doubtfire is done throughout the "Task Inbox" page.
+Marking student submissions in Formatif is done throughout the "Task Inbox" page.

-1. Log in to Doubtfire and select the unit from the "Units You Teach" list, visit its task inbox:
+1. Log in to Formatif and select the unit from the "Units You Teach" list, visit its task inbox:

    ![Unit selection](/guides/mark-tasks/select-unit.png)